Straits Steamship Company

 World wars and Great Depression

-During World War I (1918–19), Singapore’s international and regional trade remained buoyant.
-With the exception of the German Norddeutscher Lloyd Line (NDL) which disappeared, other local businesses and foreign companies operating out of Singapore did well.
+During World War I, the government requisitioned the vessels of the SSC, and its profits declined.
+As law and order returned after the war, trading conditions improved, and European purchases of Asian goods rose steadily.
+The rubber industry also expanded, and the company saw the need to expand its fleet.
+During 1918–19, Singapore’s international and regional trade was buoyant.
+With the exception of the German Norddeutscher Lloyd Line (NDL), other local businesses and foreign companies operating out of Singapore did well.
 The SSC was no exception.
-Together with Blue Funnel, it filled the service gaps in Thailand and Borneo, apart from existing services to Singapore.
-During the war, however, the government requisitioned its vessels, which led to a drop in profits for the SSC.
-As law and order returned after the war, trading conditions improved and European purchases of Asian goods rose steadily.
-The rubber industry also expanded and the company saw the need to expand its fleet.
+Together with Blue Funnel ships, it filled the service gaps in Thailand and Borneo, apart from existing services to Singapore.
 By the beginning of 1922, the SSC fleet comprised 24 vessels with a combined tonnage of 25,446.
-The SSC was estimated to be worth $5.5 million.4
+The SSC was estimated to be worth $5.5 million then.4

 Malayan Airlines had not met with success, especially with the outbreak of war.
 Revisiting its aviation interest in 1946, the SSC flew its first commercial flight in May 1947.
 That same year, the SSC was re-registered in Singapore under its original name.
-The company recovered as much as it could from the loss and damage of war in the 1950s.
-After recovery, it began its path of expansion again and started to diversify.
+After recovering from the loss and damage of war in the 1950s, the company began to expand and diversify.
 In 1957, it gave up managing the airline and went public, venturing into the lighterage industry.7

 The SSC diversified into other ventures such as property, leisure, warehousing and distribution in the 1970s and ’80s.8 In July 1983, Keppel Corporation Ltd purchased a 58-percent stake in Straits Steamship from Ocean Transport & Trading.9 In September that same year, Keppel increased its stake in the SSC from 58 to 82 percent.
 In 1989, when property became the company’s core business, the SSC was renamed Straits Steamship Land (SSL).
-The ship-owning part of SSC was split off and named Steamers Maritime Holdings Ltd, which was listed on the Stock Exchange of Singapore.
-In 1997, in a Keppel Group-wide exercise to adopt a fresh cohesive identity, SSL became Keppel Land,10 while Steamers Maritime became Keppel Telecommunications and Transportation (Keppel T&T).
-That same year, together with Singapore Press Holdings, Britain’s Cable & Wireless and Hongkong Telecom, Keppel T&T launched M1, a cellular operator in Singapore.11
+The ship-owning part of SSC was split off and named Steamers Maritime Holdings Ltd, which was listed on the stock exchange of Singapore.
+In 1997, in a Keppel Group-wide exercise to adopt a fresh cohesive identity, SSL became Keppel Land, while Steamers Maritime became Keppel Telecommunications and Transportation (Keppel T&T).10 That same year, Keppel T&T launched M1, a cellular operator in Singapore, together with Singapore Press Holdings, Britain’s Cable & Wireless, and Hongkong Telecom.11